Funny Car: History

 Their debut was at San Diego Raceway in March 1964, for a three-race exhibition.
 While in theory all were identical, Nix would change slicks or add lead shot in the trunk of his Dodge 330 to improve traction.

 For their part, the Dodge factory spent only US$250,000 on the inaugural season, insufficient for a single car, let alone three, an amount arranged by promoter Don Beebe, who persuaded Wally Parks safety would not be compromised, promising the cars would be built to Super Stock standard.

-Three months after the Chargers' debut, the factory-backed Sachs and Sons 1964 Mercury Comet, powered by a supercharged SOHC 427 "cammer", made its debut, at the 1964 Nationals in Indianapolis.
+Three months after the Chargers' debut, the factory-backed Sachs and Sons 1964 Mercury Comet, powered by a supercharged 427 wedge engine, made its debut, at the 1964 Nationals in Indianapolis.
 Driven by Jack Chrisman, and entered in B/FD, the Comet created a sensation.

 When Chrisman's Comet first ran in Indy, the Charger program had been waylaid by financial issues and parts shortages.
 Their final race appearance was at a Greer, South Carolina, dragstrip, in July 1964.
 Nix, disappointed, went back to TG/D. Chrisman's Comet was placed in the B/Fuel Dragster class at Indianapolis; he was defeated in eliminations, but not before recording a pass of 10.25 seconds at 156.31 mph mph.